RN to BSN Program

-RN to BSN (Bachelor of Science in Nursing) Program
+(Bachelor of Science in Nursing)

-The RN – BSN (Bachelor of Science Degree in Nursing) Program is designed for the student who currently possesses an Associate Degree or Diploma Registered Nurse (RN) license.
+The accelerated and flexible RN to BSN Program (Bachelor of Science Degree in Nursing) is designed for the student who currently possesses an Associate Degree or Diploma Registered Nurse (RN) license.
 The blended and full distance tracks for degree completion options are offered for working nurses who require greater flexibility in the education schedule in order to complete their Bachelor Degree in Nursing.
 The hybrid program allows the student to attend class on campus one evening a week, or one Saturday a week, and remaining work is completed online during the week.
 The full distance online program allows the student to complete almost all of the program online (BSN 401 & BSN 441 are Practicum courses and require Role Performance with a preceptor).

 Length of Program: 46 Weeks – 22 Months (4 courses per semester, complete in 1 year; 1 course per semester complete in 22 months/max length)